pe-nugrah/Crypto-AI-Integrated-Mobile/README.md

 Step 5: Explanation for Non-Technical Users.

-"Refresh Harga" Button: Tap to update the latest Bitcoin price.
+"Refresh Prices" Button: Tap to update the latest Bitcoin price.

-"Prediksi" Button: Displays a 7-day price prediction chart (simulated 2% daily increase).
+"Predict" Button: Displays a 7-day price prediction chart (simulated 2% daily increase).

-"Buat Wallet" Button: Generates a fake wallet address and saves it on the device.
+"Create Wallet" Button: Generates a fake wallet address and saves it on the device.